gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 Ruefully he replied, "I was helpless.
 Mom and dad were about to commit suicide.
 I had to choose between you and them, and I made a mistake."

-"It wasn’t just a mistake Rahul.
-You ruined my life."
+"It wasn’t just a mistake, you ruined my life."
 She replied angrily.

 She continued, "I was just 20 when I was pregnant.
 It wasn’t my baby alone, but only I suffered.
 I know you love me, but you choose to you love your parents more.
 That was your decision, now it’s my turn.
 Sorry, I can't forgive you."